 Disclaimer: This article is not intended as a substitute for professional legal advice nor intended to be taken as legal advice.
 Only a review by a legal professional of the specific facts and the related medical information for each claim can be relied upon for an accurate assessment of application.

 It is highly recommended that readers consult a Medicare Set Aside or MSP compliance expert.
 Contact our office for further assistance, review or representation.

 Author's Note: The Centers for Medicare and Medicaid Services (CMS) continues to update and change their procedural requirements and the minimum review threshold is currently set at $25,000.

 Only a current review of the most recent Federal Regulations, CMS guidelines and CMS directives can be relied upon.
 CMS directive memos should be read in their entirety from earliest to current for a running history of changes as they are cumulative.
 Some of the early directives are subsequently modified or changed by updated memos.
 See the CMS Reference Guide link below.

 Please also note, the new address for prior approval submission has now changed to the CMS Detroit office:

 Medicare Secondary Payer Recovery Contractor (MSPRC) tele 1-866-677-7220

-For assistance regarding Illinois settlements contact an experienced Illinois workers compensation attorney.
+For assistance regarding Illinois workers compensation settlements and MSA's contact a Illinois workers compensation attorney.